BASKETBALL REAWAKENING

 - Giants

-A 'Coffee Table Book' - a book, first and foremost, to tell myself what I cannot see but deeply feel: the Mystery of Basketball.
-All I had to do was stand at the edge of the court and try to give that mystery a visible face.
-I began searching within myself for words and visual imagery that could tell the hidden story - a task I believed to be impossible.
-Even though writing may come easier now, with age and experience, it was still incredibly difficult to give visual form to a feeling.
+A 'Coffee Table Book' - a book born, first and foremost, to tell myself what I cannot see but feel deeply: the Mystery of Basketball.
+All I had to do was be at the edge of the court and try to give that mystery a visible face.
+I began searching within myself for words and visual images that could tell the hidden story - a task I once believed impossible.
+Even though writing may come more easily now, with age and experience, it was still incredibly difficult to give visual form to a feeling.

-I wanted to magnify those quiet, private moments of intimacy - or the absence of it.
-I’m drawn to capturing the small, subtle, seemingly unimportant moments and presenting them as grand, meaningful, and full of weight.
-The body language, the knowing eyes, always gazing at something just beyond the frame of the court, suggest interiority, complexity, and a life that continues even after the viewer has moved on.
+I wanted to amplify those quiet, private moments of intimacy - or the absence of it.
+I am drawn to capturing the small, subtle, seemingly insignificant moments and presenting them as grand, meaningful, and full of life.
+Body language, eyes alert, always focused on something just beyond the edge of the court, suggest inner life, complexity, and a world that continues even after the observer has left.

-It all starts from a ‘gaze’ that has learned to see, even where everything seems extinguished - and from a basketball court, the last one visited: the one in Mariano Comense, Como, Italy.
-A place marked by prejudice and preconceptions, often ignored superficially or judged arrogantly.
-Yet, within this deliberate fog, a silent voice rises: the free and stubborn cry of young people who do not inhabit the geographical margins, but the mental ones of certain ‘visions’ of the country.
-But it does not speak of just one place.
-It also tells of many other courts scattered around the world, different and distant, yet similar in their thirst for expression, identity, and redemption.
+It all begins with a 'gaze' that has learned to see, even where everything seems extinguished - and from one last court visited: Mariano Comense, Como, Italy.
+A place layered with prejudice and preconceptions, often dismissed superficially or judged with arrogance.
+Yet, within this deliberate fog, a quiet voice rises: the free and stubborn cry of young people who do not inhabit the geographical margins, but the mental ones imposed by certain 'visions' of the country.
+And it speaks not only of one place.
+It tells also of many other courts scattered across the world, different and distant, yet similar in their thirst for expression, identity, and redemption.

 These pages are a gesture of listening.
 An act of gratitude toward all those voices who, in silence, keep playing, resisting, existing.
 This book is an invitation to bring wisdom into the world - the kind of wisdom that listens, that sees, that knows how to break free from the fences of the mind.
 It speaks of the real world, the one we so often fail to notice, or choose not to see, because it lies too far from what we’ve been taught to accept as real.
 But none of these words, none of these insights, originate from me.
 Wisdom has always been here.
 Woven into the silent gestures and forgotten faces of countless generations - passed down, practiced, whispered, and lived by sages, both great and small.
 Many of them walk beside us, invisible, unheard, muted by our prejudice, blurred by the noise of the modern world.
 I see luminous souls moving quietly among the crowd with the grace of the ordinary.
 They themselves do not know how extraordinary they are.
 No, I do not possess wisdom.
 I have only tried to translate it into words simple enough for me to understand.
 I am merely a vessel, an interpreter for the wise.
 In truth, they are the real authors of this book - I am only the one who presses the keys, who prints the images, who attempts to give shape to what has always existed.